 Wendell Jaffe has been dead for five years.
 His empty 35-foot Fuji ketch was found drifting off the Baja coast.
 He’d obviously gone overboard.
 The note he left revealed his business was bankrupt, he was flat broke, and his real estate business nothing but a Ponzi scheme.

 But then Jaffe’s was seen in a bar in a one-horse town between La Paz and Cabo San Lucas.
 And California Fidelity just paid out Dana Jaffe’s $500,000 death claim in full.
 Now they want the truth and they get Kinsey to investigate.

 Her investigation takes her into dark realms where fraudulent dealings and murder are often at play.
-And Kinsey’s past may not be quite as she had been told by Aunt Gin…
+And it may also reveal secrets about Kinsey’s own past…

 11. K is for Killer

 Late one night, Kinsey Millhone opens her office door to Janice Kepler.
 Janice mourns the death of her beautiful daughter Lorna who was murdered 10 months before.
 No suspect was ever found, and though the trail is now stone cold, Kinsey reluctantly agrees to investigate.

 And startling facts emerge.
 Far from just having a dull day job at a water treatment plant, Lorna had an extremely lucrative sideline in prostitution and pornography.

 So did a client kill her?
 Was she really supposed to marry a high-powered racketeer in Las Vegas when she disappeared?
 And surely, she could not also have been involved with elderly Clark Esselmann, upright pillar of the community?
 So how come Lorna’s sister Berlyn suddenly has money and is wearing Lorna’s diamond earrings?
 And did Leda have a tape recorder under Lorna’s floor?